terabitbaci/capstone-lego-inventory/README.md

 Plan a Build
 as a logged-in user
-I want to enter a planned build by set or MOC number so I can see what parts the set requires, how many parts I have, and what parts I need to acquire to complete the build
+I want to enter a planned build by set or MOC number so I can generate build calculations

 Do Build Calculations
+as a logged-in user
+I want to enter a planned build by set or MOC number so I can see what parts the set requires, how many parts I have, what parts I need to complete the build, and add those parts to my wishlist

 Generate a Checklist

 as a logged-in user (code - comparison; loop through the initial code and secondary code, and figure out